This year for Christmas my wife asked for only one thing. Believe it or not, all she wanted was a Ped Egg foot file.

 How Ped Egg Works

-The hollow center holds all of the dead skin that’s been removed inside — so there is no mess to contend with.
-No more dry skin particles flying everywhere, like when you use a regular foot file.
+The hollow center holds all of the dead skin that’s been removed inside, so there is no mess to contend with.
+No more dry skin particles flying everywhere — like when you use a regular foot file.

-The file portion of the Ped Egg has a surface that is covered in small scalloped holes — like a small cheese grater.
+The file portion of the Ped Egg has a surface that is covered in small scalloped holes — similar to a small cheese grater.
 As you rub it back and forth across an area of dried skin on your foot, it will shave off small bits until you have removed the calloused area without damaging the soft skin that is hidden beneath the hard skin buildup.